-Ginsberg’s [New]House includes my writing about pop culture, writing, random musings, and the pleasures of life in New York City.
+Ginsberg’s [New]House includes my writing about politics, pop culture, other people’s writing, random musings, and the pleasures of life in New York City.
 I enjoy some distinctly lowbrow pursuits, so snobs should read on at their peril.
 My other, more wonky writing is located elsewhere but I needed a place to play, so voila!
-I am working on pilot scripts for television and (possibly) a screenplay, so am in the process of pitching agents and taking my first steps into The Business.
-I’m a big fan of Manhattan (about the Manhattan Project) and the Americans, and try keep up with the amazing work being done out there.
-I can’t wait to join in!
+I am working on screenplays and pilot scripts for television, so am in the process of pitching agents and taking my first steps into The Business.
+I try to keep up with the amazing work being done out there, and I’m looking forward to joining in!

-For the past few marvelous years, I’ve lived in the beautiful melange of Astoria, Queens.
+For the past few marvelous years, my wife and I have lived in the beautiful melange of Astoria, Queens.
 (Whoops!
 I mean, it’s terrible, and please don’t move here, because our rents are high enough.)

 I enjoy writing of all kinds, cooking, practicing yoga, hanging out by the water, wandering New York, and catching up on the pile of reading next to the bed.